-Few fieldworkers, however, will be able to master the remarkable secret language (“black talk”) of shawm bands and ritual specialists in Yanggao, as did the sensitive ears of Hubei native Wu Fan.
+Guo Yuhua, in her book on Shaanbei, transcribes villagers’ accounts in their own language with rare precision.
+But few fieldworkers will be able to master the remarkable secret language (“black talk”) of shawm bands and ritual specialists in Yanggao, as did the sensitive ears of Hubei native Wu Fan.
 See also this article by a Yanggao local:

 - Chen Kexiu 陈克秀, “Yanbei guchuiyue yirende heihua” 雁北鼓吹乐艺人的黑话, Zhongguo yinyuexue 2007.4.

 |zangli 葬礼||funeral||baishi 白事|

 |qushi 去世||to die||xiashi 下世|

 |yishi zhixingren 仪式执行人 (!)||ritual practitioner||fashi 法师

 |lingdao 领导||leader||dangjia 当家